Rust assembly generation: Mapping a bool vector to an owned string vector

 ret

-This function is called to cleanup iteration related exceptions.
-This function limits the length of the output to the length of successfully completed iterations.
+This function is called to clean up iteration-related exceptions.
+This function limits the output length to the length of completed iterations.

 core::ptr::drop_in_place<core::iter::adapters::map::map_fold<bool,alloc::string::String,(),example::convert_bool_vec_to_owned_string_vec::{{closure}},core::iter::traits::iterator::Iterator::for_each::call<alloc::string::String,<alloc::vec::Vec<alloc::string::String> as alloc::vec::spec_extend::SpecExtend<alloc::string::String,core::iter::adapters::map::Map<alloc::vec::into_iter::IntoIter<bool>,example::convert_bool_vec_to_owned_string_vec::{{closure}}>>>::spec_extend::{{closure}}>::{{closure}}>::{{closure}}>: